partcad/partcad/mkdocs/docs/roadmap.md

 These are improvements that don’t necessarily add new functionality but refine existing workflows, reduce friction, and increase efficiency for users.

+- [ ] Allow create package/directory in PartCAD Explorer.
+- [ ] Allow to abort AI generation process.
+- [ ] PartCAD Panel is empty the UI during AI generation.
+- [ ] Allow to remove part in PartCAD / Explorer
+- [ ] `ERROR: Can't add files outside of the package`
+  - [ ] Do not allow to set path in Command Pallette to "outside of the package"
+- [ ] INFO: Script candidate 0: failed to render the image
+  - [ ] Convert to warning
 - [ ] Automate `git lfs install`.
 - [ ] Move allure and poetry plugins to Dockerfile.
 - [x] Check how to have this added to Image in different workflow so we compile Python only once.